sta/websocket-sharp/README.md

 ### Logging ###

-The `WebSocket` class includes the own logging function.
+The `WebSocket` class has the own logging function.

 You can use it with the `WebSocket.Log` property (returns a `WebSocketSharp.Logger`).